lennartkerkvliet/statutes/internal-regulations.md

 (a) collecting membership fees;
 (b) general financial policy;
 (c) preparing the annual financial report;
-(d) properly reporting on budget implementation to the Bureau and the Auditors, as often as deemed necessary, but at least once per quarter;
+(d) properly reporting on budget implementation to the auditors and the Bureau, as often as deemed necessary, but at least once per quarter;
 (e) facilitating financial audits;
-(f) managing internal and external privacy policies;

 ### Vice-presidents

-Vice-presidents are responsible but not limited to the following responsibilities, which shall be divided under the vice-presidents or optionally under the rest of the Bureau:
+Vice-presidents are responsible but not limited to the following responsibilities, which shall be divided under the Vice-presidents or optionally under the rest of the Bureau:

-(a) implentation of events;
+(a) implementation of events;
 (b) IFLRY programmes and Council;
 (c) fundraising and grantwriting
 (d) social media, communication and marketing;
-(e) developing non-formal education within IFLRY and creating new oppertunities; (f) IFLRY community management;
+(e) developing non-formal education within IFLRY and creating new opportunities; (f) IFLRY community management;
+(g) managing internal and external privacy policies;

 Newly elected bureau members need to communicate their areas of responsibility to the IFLRY Member Organizations after the first Bureau meeting of their terms in office.
-Points a to f give an general overview of what the VP responsiblities could entail.
-The general aim is to give each VP a clear portfolio.
+Points a to g give an general overview of what the VP responsibilities could entail.
+The general aim is to give each Vice-president a clear portfolio.

-8 weeks before every Bureau Election the bureau will sent an offical proposal for the VP portofolios for next term.
-The official VP portfolio will be finalised during the first bureau meeting.
+8 weeks before every Bureau election, the Bureau will sent an offical proposal for the Vice-president portfolios for next term.
+The official Vice-president portfolio will be finalised during the first bureau meeting.

 ## Term {#bureau-term}
 The President, the Secretary General and Treasurer are elected for the period of two years until the next General Assembly.
-The four Vice Presidents are elected for the period of one year until the next General Assembly.
+The four Vice-presidents are elected for the period of one year until the next General Assembly.
 Notwithstanding the right of the General Assembly to put the Bureau on question and to force Bureau Members to resign.

 ## Obligations {#bureau-obligations}